ZooTools/email-spell-checker/README.md

 It's by far the <strong>easiest way to reduce misspelled email addresses</strong> in your web apps and server.

-## The features your deserve
+## The features you deserve

 We rewrote and improved [mailcheck.js](https://github.com/mailcheck/mailcheck), a great module that is no longer maintained (7+ years since the last update) and we fixed critical bugs like [this](https://github.com/ZooTools/email-spell-checker/pull/3), or [this](https://github.com/ZooTools/email-spell-checker/pull/4).

-- ⚡️ <b>Lighting fast</b>: Highly performance email checking using `Sift3` - a fast and accurate string distance algorithm.
+- ⚡️ <b>Lightning fast</b>: Highly performant email checking using `Sift3` - a fast and accurate string distance algorithm.
 - 🔋 <b>Updated</b>: 39+ popular domains, and 66+ modern TLDs out-of-the-box.
 Frequently updated.
 - 🚀 <b>Ridiculously small</b>: 1.8KB (minzip) and 0 external dependencies.
 We agree, big bundles suck!
 - 💙 <b>TypeScript</b>: Fully written in TypeScript, cause we know you love it and we too.
 - ⚙️ <b>Extensible</b>: Allows you to pass your custom rules and domains.
 Tweak it as you need.
 - 🔨 <b> 1-minute migration</b>: Same API and functions as mailcheck so you can switch in a sec!
-- 🔐 <b>Unit tested</b>: Cause we'd not ever used a library without tests :).
+- 🔐 <b>Unit tested</b>: Cause we'd never use a library without tests :).

 ## Why should you validate email spelling?